 The Gold King Mine was discovered in 1887 and operated until 1922 (Figure 4).
-There are approximately 23,000 abandoned mines in Colorado where the Gold King Mine is located (Colorado Department of Natural Resources, 2014).
-As a result, it is only one of many abandoned gold and silver mines located near Silverton, Colorado within the Upper Animas watershed, reflecting more than 120 years of gold, silver, lead, zinc, and copper mining, spanning from 1871 to 1991.
+It is only one of many abandoned gold and silver mines located near Silverton, Colorado within the Upper Animas watershed, reflecting more than 120 years of gold, silver, lead, zinc, and copper mining, spanning from 1871 to 1991.
 During these years an estimated 8.6 million tons of mill tailings were discharged into the waterways (Church et al., 2007).
 Studies have shown that both natural weathering and continuous acid mine drainage generated from the abandoned mines have impacted water quality in the area, where the water is often acidic and contaminated with heavy metals (Church et al., 2007; US EPAc, 2015).